aryan-karadia/Museum-SQL-Project/README.md

 ### Akshpreet:
 Creating the SQL script of the database from the relational schema.
+Queries:
+5) A retrieval query using joined tables
+6) An update operation with any necessary triggers
+7) A deletion operation with any necessary triggers

 ## To Do list:
 - modify this file to include your group members information and tasks assigned per each
 - modify this file to include any notes on how to use and run the program